Bayesian NeRF: Quantifying Uncertainty with Volume Density for Neural Implicit Fields: Methodology

 \subsubsection{Gaussian Approximation of Density and Color Uncertainty}

 In addition to the above method, we also propose a method that considers both color and density by assuming that color follows a Gaussian distribution, rather than being constant.
-If $\mathbf{c}_k$ also follows the Gaussian distribution $\mathbf{c}_k\sim\mathcal{N}\left(\mu_{\mathbf{c}_k}, \sigma_{\mathbf{c}_k}^2\right)$, then \cref{eq:color} can be seen as a summation of the product of two Gaussian random variables $\rho$ and $\mathbf{c}$.
-The distribution of this product $\rho \mathbf{c}$ is infeasible, however, when $\mu\gg\sigma$ holds for the distributions, we can have the approximated distribution as the following \cite{seijas2012approach}:
+Specifically, we assume that $\mathbf{c}_k\sim\mathcal{N}\left(\mu_{\mathbf{c}_k}, \sigma_{\mathbf{c}_k}^2\right)$, then \cref{eq:color} becomes the summation of the product of two Gaussian random variables, $\rho$ and $\mathbf{c}$.
+While the distribution of this product is infeasible to compute explicitly, under certain conditions, specifically when the means of the Gaussian distributions are significantly larger than their standard deviations (i.e., $\mu_k\gg\sigma_k$ and $\mu_{\mathbf{c}_k}\gg\sigma_{\mathbf{c}_k}$), the product can be approximated by a Gaussian distribution \cite{seijas2012approach}.
+Practically, this means that the relative variability of the random variables is low, and their distributions are sharply peaked around the mean.
+This allows us to approximate the product $\rho_k \mathbf{c}_k$ as another Gaussian distribution with the following mean and variance:

 Consequently, the distribution of rendered color $C\left(\mathbf{r}\right)$ can be approximated as: